ValleyBell/ExtractorsDecoders/README.md

 ## xordec

-A simple tool that XORs the while file with a certain key.
+A simple tool that XORs the whole file with a user-specified key.

 Some Korean game developers (e.g. Soft Action) use a simple XOR to encrypt their files.